A limit process for partial match queries in random quadtrees and $2$-d trees

 \begin{prop} There exists $\varepsilon>0$ such that

 \end{prop}

-The proof of Proposition~\ref{prop:uniform_poisson} relies crucially on two main ingredients: first, a strengthening of the arguments developed by \citet{CuJo2010}, and the speed of convergence $\E{C_n(\xi)}$ to $\Ec{\mu_1(\xi)}$ for a uniform query line $\xi$, see \eqref{hwangquad}.
-By symmetry, we write for any $\delta\in(0,1/2)$
+The proof of Proposition~\ref{propuniformpoisson} relies crucially on two main ingredients: first, a~strengthening of the arguments developed by Curien and Joseph \cite{CuJo2010}, and the speed of convergence $\E{C_n(\xi)}$ to $\Ec {\mu_1(\xi)}$ for a uniform query line $\xi$; see \eqref{hwangquad}.
+By symmetry, we write for any $\delta\in(0,1/2)$,

-The two terms in the right hand side above are controlled by the following lemmas. \begin{lem}[Behavior on the edge] We have
+The two terms on the right-hand side above are controlled by the following lemmas. \begin{lem}[(Behavior on the edge)] We have

 \end{lem}